CSAFE-ISU/cmcR/README.md

 perform the preprocessing procedures.
 See the [funtion reference](https://csafe-isu.github.io/cmcR/reference/index.html) of the cmcR package for more information regarding these procedures.
-As is commonly done when comparing cartridge cases, we first downsample each scan (by a factor of 4, selecting every other row/column) using the `sample_x3p` function.
+As is commonly done when comparing cartridge cases, we downsample each scan (by a factor of 4, selecting every other row/column) using the `sample_x3p` function.

 ``` r